www.HemorrhoidsHemroids.com

 Thrombosed hemroids treatment

-A topical application of cream or essential oils, with strong pain killing abilities, are suggested:
+A topical application of cream or essential oils, with strong pain killing abilities, may be suggested.

 Confluent hemroids